 - declining consumer confidence.

-Despite these hardships, the real estate market growth forecasts project a slow but steady CAGR of 1.9% in the next five years.
-This shows that the growth potential is still very much there for those willing to face these challenges.
+Despite these hardships, the real estate market growth forecasts project a steady CAGR of 1.9% in the next five years.
+This shows that the growth potential is still there for those willing to face these challenges.
 One way to lessen their impact is by maximizing the output while minimizing costs and effort through Robotic Process Automation (RPA).

 If you’re unsure what RPA is and what processes in the real estate industry are good candidates for automation, read on.
-You will learn how RPA implementation can benefit your real estate business and see two examples of companies in the sector that have successfully launched their automation projects.
+You will learn how RPA implementation can benefit your real estate business and see two examples of companies successfully launching automation projects.

-Learn more about using Robotic Process Automation in other industries, like RPA in insurance, RPA in logistics, automation in e-commerce, or automation for consulting.
+Learn more about using Robotic Process Automation in other industries, like RPA in insurance, RPA in logistics, e-commerce automation, or consulting automation.

 What is RPA?